jordanhe2/Yob-Hosting/docs/references/storage_and_loading_reference.md

 ---
 ## How Yob Uses Your Google Drive
-All of Yob's content is stored in the **Yob** folder, which contains the files Yob needs to store on you Google Drive and all of Yob's other folders.
+All of Yob's content is stored in the **Yob** folder, which contains the files Yob needs to store on your Google Drive and all of Yob's other folders.

 Yob stores its graph files (.yob files) in the **graphs** folder.